opencontainers/container-images/README.md

 Each image has a corresponding GitHub Action workflow which can be found in this repo at `.github/workflows/<name>.yml`.

-The Dockerfile and other related files for a given image can be found at the root of this repo under directory by the image's name (e.g. `pandoc/`).
+All related files for a given image can be found at the root of this repo under directory by the image's name (e.g. `pandoc/`).

 CI will trigger for an image if any files related to the image are modified